files-community/Website/README.md

 ## Using the Blog

 Similarly to docs pages, the blog also uses [mdsvex](https://mdsvex.pngwn.io/) for it's markdown.
-Blog posts are located at [`src/routes/blog/posts`](https://github.com/files-community/Website/tree/main/src/blog/posts) in `*.svx` files.
+Blog posts are located at [`src/routes/blog/posts`](https://github.com/files-community/Website/tree/main/src/blog/posts) in `*.md` files.
 Unlike the docs, a mapping of blog posts doesn't need to be kept.

 ### Publishing a Post

-To publish a post, create a new `svx` file in the [`posts`](https://github.com/files-community/Website/tree/main/src/blog/posts) folder.
+To publish a post, create a new `.md` file in the [`posts`](https://github.com/files-community/Website/tree/main/src/blog/posts) folder.
 At the top of a the file, you'll need to include a few required things before typing the post.

 ```md
 ---